schinta99/schinta_Portfolio/final-project-part-two.md

 Resolution:

 Highlighting Solutions: This section will shift the focus to the solutions being implemented to combat HIV/AIDS stigma.
-It emphasizes education as the most effective tool for reducing fear and misinformation about the disease.
+Education is the most effective tool for reducing fear and misinformation about the disease.
 Public awareness campaigns that promote inclusivity and understanding can challenge the stereotypes and fear associated with HIV.
-Anti-discrimination policies in healthcare settings and workplaces are also crucial to breaking down barriers that prevent people from seeking care.
+Focuses on funding in various countries, how treatment averted the death rate and mainly talk about preventative care.

 Visualization: A heat map on funding for HIV , and line chart on treatment over the years.